 8.)
 Let down the hair that you’ve sectioned over one ear, and complete a french lace braid.
 Split hair into three sections and cross the right section over the middle, then the left section over the middle.
 Add a piece of hair from the hairline into the right section, and cross both over the middle, repeat on the left.
 Repeat those steps for two more stitches of the french braid.
 Then only bring in additional hair from the right (or the side next to your face) until you’ve brought in all hair, then braid to the end and tie off with a clear elastic.
 Repeat these steps on the other side of clipped away hair.
 Pancake the braids to create volume.

 9.)
-Take one braid, drape across the top of the bun, the wrap around the bun, pinning as you go.
-Repeat this with the remaining braid.
-Make sure to tuck in the clear elastics.
+Lastly, take one braid, drape it across the top of the bun, then wrap around the bun, pinning as you go.
+Repeat this with the remaining braid to finish the braided updo.
+Make sure to tuck the clear elastics.

 Viola!
 You’re done!
-It seems a little complicated, but if you take it one section at a time, it’s really doable.
+It seems a little complicated, but if you take it one section at a time, the braided updo is really doable.

 I hope you’ll give this hairstyle a try this holiday season!